Sacred Geometry: Seed of Life

-- The creation of the world in seven days as said in the Book of Genesis.
+- The creation of the world in seven days, as stated in the Book of Genesis.

-- Moreover the number of days in a week is a highly symbolic number for Jews and Christians, six days during which God / Elohim shaped the world (Creation), to which is added a day of abstention and rest, called Shabbat in Genesis.
+- Moreover, the number of days in a week is a highly symbolic number for Jews and Christians, six days during which God / Elohim fashioned the world (Creation), to which is added a day of abstention and rest, called Shabbat in Genesis.

-- The New Testament: It is said that the number 7 is the sum of the Holy Trinity and the four corners of the world.
+- New Testament: The number 7 is said to be the sum of the Holy Trinity and the four corners of the world.

-- The book of Revelation also includes the number 7 several times, as a reference to seven letters to seven churches, seven spirits before the throne of God, seven golden candlesticks, seven stars in the right hand of Christ, seven seals of God's judgment and seven angels with seven trumpets.
+- The Book of Revelation also features the number 7 several times, as a reference to seven letters to seven churches, seven spirits before the throne of God, seven golden candlesticks, seven stars in Christ's right hand, seven seals of God's judgment and seven angels with seven trumpets.

 - Hinduism: There are seven upper worlds and seven lower worlds.

 - Islam: The Koran mentions seven heavens.
-And in Mecca, Muslims go around the Kaaba seven times.
+And in Mecca, Muslims circle the Kaaba seven times.

-- In Buddhism, there are seven steps to enlightenment: mindfulness, inquiry, effort, joy, tranquility, concentration and equanimity.
+- In Buddhism, there are seven stages to enlightenment: full awareness, investigation, effort, joy, tranquility, concentration and equanimity.

-We offer you two beautiful Seed of Life pendants to make this wonderful symbol shine in and around you.
+We offer you magnificent Sees of Life pendants to let this wonderful symbol shine in and around you.

-Wearing the Seed of Life pendant allows us to see the other as another self, because the vibratory level of this line is very high.
-This symbol is recommended to promote a spiritual connection, to restoreinner harmony, to erase the suffering of the heart and find peace.
+Wearing the Seed of Life pendant enables us to see others as ourselves, as the vibratory level of this line is very high.
+This symbol is recommended for promoting spiritual connection, restoringinner harmony, erasing heartache and finding peace.

-We arrive at the end of this article.
-I hope you have enjoyed it.
+We've come to the end of this article.
+I hope you've enjoyed it.

-Feel free to comment, share and subscribe to our newsletter to be informed of future releases and learn more about the symbols!
+Please feel free to comment, share and subscribe to our newsletter to be informed of future releases and find out more about symbols!